Ala Wai Mansion

 Across a large set of listings, no agent mentions EV charging or related infrastructure, and the EVCHRG checkbox is never used.
 Given how prominently such a feature is typically marketed, this strongly suggests the building does not currently offer EV charging stations.

-I looked for references to parking fees, monthly parking costs, or rental charges for parking and found none.
-The remarks describe parking as included or assigned, but do not mention any additional parking payment.
+I searched for references to parking fees, monthly parking charges, or rental costs for parking and found nothing.
+The remarks only describe parking as covered, assigned, or secured, with no indication of an extra monthly fee.

 Listings focus on each unit’s own stall (covered, assigned, secured) and never mention guest or visitor parking.
 With 0/12 MLS guest codes and no textual references, it is very likely the building does not provide dedicated guest parking.